technofreak5360/Phonebook/README.md

 # Phonebook
- You need a php localhost like wamp or xamp create database named addressbook import addressbook.sql file in wamp or xamp to create tables automatically open browser and type localhost/phonebook/
+ 1.You need a php localhost like wamp or xamp
+ 2.create database named addressbook
+ 3.import addressbook.sql file in wamp or xamp to create tables automatically 3.open browser and type localhost/phonebook/